MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-reflex.md

 ## Add Reflex as a destination

-To exclusively add a Reflex destination to a default stream or a derived stream, follow these steps.
+To add a Reflex destination to a default stream or derived stream, follow these steps.

 1. In **Edit mode** for your eventstream, select **Add destination** on the ribbon and select **Reflex** from the dropdown list.